-Constant worrying and overthinking can often lead to issues with mental health and well-being.
-Techniques such as deep breathing, meditation, self-compassion, and asking for help from a healthcare professional can help alleviate the stress of overthinking.
+Techniques, including deep breathing and asking for help from a healthcare professional, may help alleviate the stress of overthinking.

 You finally have a few quiet moments to yourself, only to immediately start wondering if you forgot to send that thank-you email or whether you’ve overestimated your chances of getting the promotion.

 Sound familiar?
 Worrying and overthinking are part of the human experience, but when left unchecked, they can take a toll on your well-being.
 Dwelling on the same thoughts may even increase your risk of certain mental health conditions, according to

 So, what’s an overthinking person to do?
 These tips can help you move in the right direction.

 The way you respond to your thoughts can sometimes keep you in a cycle of rumination, or repetitive thinking.
 Rumination can often cause

 The next time you find yourself continuously running things over in your mind, take note of how it affects your mood.
 Do you feel irritated, nervous, or guilty?
 What’s the primary emotion behind your thoughts?